Alex Anthony (Canadian football)

-Alex Anthony (born April 9, 1991) is a professional Canadian football receiver who is currently a free agent.
-Anthony spent the first two seasons of his career playing with the Saskatchewan Roughriders of the Canadian Football League.
-Anthony was drafted in the fifth round of the 2013 CFL Draft by the Saskatchewan Roughriders.
-Anthony played CIS Football with the Wilfrid Laurier Golden Hawks.
+Alex Anthony (born April 9, 1991) is a Canadian former professional football wide receiver who played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Anthony was selected by the Roughriders in the fifth round of the 2013 CFL draft after playing CIS Football with the Wilfrid Laurier Golden Hawks.

 College career

 Anthony played football for the Wilfrid Laurier Golden Hawks.
 He finished his career with 47 receptions for 722 yards and seven touchdowns.

 Professional career

-Saskatchewan Roughriders

 Anthony was drafted by the Saskatchewan Roughriders with the 39th pick in the 2013 CFL Draft.
 In 2013, Anthony won the 101st Grey Cup with the Roughriders.
 Anthony spent much of the 2014 season on the practice roster before being released in June 2015.